 Handling Sports Pressure and Competition

-Most people play a sport for the thrill of having fun with others who share the same interest.
+Most people who play a sport do it to have fun with others who share the same interest.
 But it's not always fun and games.
-There can be a ton of pressure in high school sports.
-A lot of the time it comes from the feeling that a parent or coach expects you to always win.
+There can be plenty of pressure in high school sports.
+Sometimes pressure comes from the feeling that a parent or coach expects you to always win.

-But sometimes it comes from inside, too: Some players are just really hard on themselves.
-And individual situations can add to the stress: Maybe there's a recruiter from your No. 1 college scouting you on the sidelines.
+But it can come from inside, too: Some players are just really hard on themselves.
+And specific situations can add pressure: Maybe there's a recruiter from your No. 1 college scouting you on the sidelines.

 Whatever the cause, the pressure to win can sometimes stress you to the point where you just don't know how to have fun anymore.